 To build the Jet, Hudson contracted with Murray Corporation of America, which had built bodies for Hudson in the twenties and thirties.
 (Ironically, Murray was also building the Willys Aero, which was one of the Jet’s leading competitors.)
-Part of the rationale for sending the bodies out of house was that Murray agreed to amortize the tooling costs over the production run, reducing the upfront investment.
-That was attractive to Hudson, which didn’t have the cash to pay the entire tooling bill, but it would prove to be the Jet’s undoing.
+Part of the rationale for sending the Jet out of house was that Murray agreed to let Hudson pay off the tooling costs on a per-car basis rather than all at once.
+That was an attractive deal for the cash-strapped automaker, but it would prove to be the Jet’s undoing.

-While the Jet was nearly as fast as the bigger Hudson Hornet, it couldn’t match its larger brother’s nimble handling.
-The Jet was about half an inch (13 mm) taller than the Hornet and it had a higher center of gravity.
-It also had softer springs, chosen to provide a more comfortable ride with its relatively short wheelbase.
+While the Hudson Jet was nearly as fast as the bigger Hornet, it couldn’t match its larger brother’s nimble handling.
+The Jet was about half an inch (13 mm) taller than the Hornet and had a higher center of gravity and softer springs, chosen to provide a more comfortable ride with its relatively short wheelbase.
 Period testers found that the Jet’s actual grip was surprisingly good, but fast turns brought far more body roll than with the Step-Down cars.
 Brakes were quite good, however; the Jet’s total brake area was greater than that of many full-size cars of this period.

-The Jet arrived just as the new Eisenhower administration lifted the restrictions on auto production.
-Regulation W, a controversial anti-inflation measure that gave the Federal Reserve Board the power to restrict consumer credit, had also expired in mid-1952, making car loans much easier to come by.
-All that might have been good new for Hudson, except that Ford and Chevrolet had responded by dramatically increasing their production.
-The result was a savage price war, as dealers, pressured to accept more cars than they would otherwise have ordered, went to any lengths to move the metal.
-The $200–$300 gap between the Jet and the Low-Priced Three swelled to $500 or more, depending on the desperation of the individual dealer.
-Combined with attractive (and occasionally foolhardy) credit terms, a new Ford or Chevy was a vastly better deal than the Jet, a gap the Hudson’s performance and economy couldn’t overcome.
-It wouldn’t have hurt if the Jet had been better looking, but it probably wouldn’t have helped much, either.
+All that might have been good news for Hudson, except that Ford and Chevrolet responded by dramatically increasing their production.
+The result was a savage price war, with dealers going to any lengths just to get the flood of new cars out the doors.
+The $200–$300 gap between the Jet and the Low-Priced Three could easily swell to $500 or more depending on the desperation of the individual dealer.
+That, combined with attractive (and occasionally foolhardy) credit terms, that made a new Ford or Chevy a vastly better deal than the Jet, a gap the Hudson’s performance and economy couldn’t overcome.
+It wouldn’t have hurt if the Jet had been better looking, but it probably wouldn’t have helped much either.

-Because of the late introduction, Hudson sold only 21,143 ’53 Jets, well below expectations.
-If the Jet had had a full model year, it might have matched the Willys Aero, the best-selling compact that year, but even that would have been small consolation.
+With the late introduction and high prices, Hudson sold only 21,143 1953 Jets, well below expectations.
+If the Jet had had a full model year, the Jet might have matched the Willys Aero, the best-selling compact that year, but even that would have been small consolation.
 Despite the launch of the Jet, total compact sales for 1953 were almost the same as in 1952, suggesting that the compact market was close to its saturation point.

 With sales well below expectations, the Jet was proving very expensive.
-Hudson had set its amortization of the Jet’s production costs, which had swollen to $16 million, based on a production schedule that Murray repeatedly failed to meet.
-Late in the year, Hudson revised its amortization to reduce its per-car costs, which caused considerable rancor at Murray; it essentially meant that Murray was making less money for each body.
+Hudson had set its amortization of the Jet’s production costs — which had swollen to $16 million — based on a production schedule that Murray repeatedly failed to meet.
+Late in the year, Hudson revised its amortization schedules in an attempt to reduce per-car costs, but that only served to antagonize Murray.

 The Jet’s lackluster debut might have been less critical if the big Hudsons were still selling well, but by 1953, the Step-Down was a dead duck.
 Not only did it face the same obstacles as the Jet, its design was now very dated.
-Barit had authorized a facelift for the 1954 model year, but the makeover did not disguise the fact that the Step-Down cars were now six years old.
-They were no match for the all-new ’54 Buicks and Oldsmobiles, all of which now had V8 engines.
+Barit had authorized a facelift for the 1954 model year, but the makeover did not disguise the fact that the Step-Down cars were extremely long in the tooth by Detroit standards.
+They were no match for the all-new 1954 Buicks and Oldsmobiles, all of which now had V8 engines.
 Hudson ended 1953 with a net loss of $10.4 million and an alarming shortage of options.

 The 1954 Hudson Jet arrived that fall with very few changes, most of them cosmetic.
 There was a new model, the Jet-Liner, with a plusher interior and extra chrome, priced around $100 above the Super Jet.
 Considering that the Super Jet was already considered overpriced, this was a miscalculation, so in April, Hudson added a stripped Family Club Sedan model.
 It had a base price of $1,621, about $30 less than a basic Ford Mainline tudor and within a few dollars of a Plymouth Plaza business coupe.
-(A Jet convertible was contemplated, but only one was built, for the son of sales manager Virgil Boyd.)
+(A Jet convertible was contemplated, but only one was built.)
 The new models did little to revive Jet sales, which totaled only 14,224 units for the 1954 model year.

-Mason and Romney quickly decide to consolidate production on the Nash lines in Kenosha, Wisconsin.
-The Jet was now extraneous; production ended in August, replaced by Hudson-badged Ramblers and Metropolitans.
+Mason and Romney quickly decided to consolidate production on the Nash lines in Kenosha, Wisconsin.
+The Jet was now extraneous, so production ended in August, replaced by Hudson-badged Ramblers and Metropolitans.
 Production of the Step-Down Hudsons ended in October.
 Hudson’s engines survived through 1956, but the big Hudsons were now restyled Nashes.